Time-Reversal-Invariance Violation in the $N\!d$ System and Large-$N_C$: Introduction

 Electric dipole moments (EDMs) of nuclei and neutral atoms violate both $T$ and $P$ and are currently of great interest in searches for $\Tv$.
 The neutron (proton) EDM has been measured to $|d_n|<2.9\times 10^{-13}e$ fm~\cite{Baker:2006ts} ($|d_p|<7.9\times 10^{-12}e$ fm), while the SM prediction is estimated at $|d_n|\sim|d_p|\sim10^{-19} e$ fm~\cite{Seng:2014lea}.
 The current best bounds for the proton EDM come from the EDM bounds on $^{199}$Hg~\cite{Griffith:2009zz}.
 Future experiments expect to bring neutron EDM measurements down two orders of magnitude~\cite{Ban:2006qp,Kumar:2013qya,Serebrov:2018lxv}.
-Proposed charge storage ring experiments could in principle measure the proton, deuteron, and $^3$He EDMs to a precision of $\sim\!\!10^{-16} e$ fm~\cite{Semertzidis:2011qv,Pretz:2013us}. $\chi$EFT has been used to calculate the light $A<4$ nuclear EDMs~\cite{deVries:2010ah,deVries:2011an,deVries:2012ab,Bsaisou:2012rg,Bsaisou:2014zwa}.
+Proposed charge storage ring experiments could in principle measure the proton, deuteron, and $^3$He EDMs to a precision of $\sim\!\!10^{-16} e$ fm~\cite{Semertzidis:2011qv,Pretz:2013us}. $\chi$EFT has been used to calculate the light $A<4$ nuclear EDMs~\cite{deVries:2010ah,deVries:2011an,deVries:2012ab,Bsaisou:2012rg,Bsaisou:2014zwa,Gnech:2019dod}, as well as phenomenological and hybrid models \cite{Yamanaka:2015ncb,Song:2012yh}, and \EFT~\cite{Yang:2020ges}.
 Measurements from several light nuclear EDMs would allow for the disentanglement of contributions from different $d=4$ and $d=6$ SM EFT $\cpv$ operators and make clearer the picture of BSM physics in the $\cpv$ sector.

 Another avenue to find $\Tv$ in nuclei complementary to EDM searches is through neutron spin rotation experiments on polarized nuclear targets and spin-correlation experiments with nucleon-nucleus scattering.
 These observables have been previously investigated in the neutron-deuteron ($nd$) system with a \EFT $\TPV$ $\NN$ potential~\cite{Song:2011sw}.
 However, these calculations used the so called hybrid method in which strong interactions were given by the phenomenological potentials of AV18+UIX~\cite{Wiringa:1994wb,Pudliner:1995wk}, while $\TPV$ $\NN$ interactions were given by \EFT.
 In this work we calculate these observables in a completely consistent \EFT framework in which \EFT is used both for the strong and $\TPV$ $\NN$ interactions.
 A consistent \EFT calculation allows for the full machinery of error estimation in EFT to be properly utilized.
 We only calculate to leading-order (LO) in \EFT since a next-to-leading order (NLO) calculation will likely require the inclusion of a $\TPV$ three-body force as this is the case for the analogous PV $\NN$ interactions~\cite{Vanasse:2018buq}.
 In addition we analyze the constraints on these observables placed by large-$N_C$.